TABLE OF CONTENTS

 Refill your water

 Buy yourself a refillable water bottle before your trip and get it filled wherever you can.
-I can’t imagine the millions of bottles that are emptied in seconds ever year and then burned into the atmosphere or just carelessly thrown out into our wildlife reserves.
+I can’t imagine the millions of bottles that are emptied in seconds every year and then burned into the atmosphere or just carelessly thrown out into our wildlife reserves.

 Limit the packaging you bring with you.
-This will only become waste in your holiday destination.
+This will only become a waste in your holiday destination.
 Plus, it means more room for gifts!

 Do not litter; instead, carry your garbage back to where you are staying.
 Cut noise pollution, do not take home flora and fauna from the place.
 Do not go honking in wildlife reserves or play loud music.
 After all, the animals also need their peace and quiet.